Events

 You may access the Mission Club through the parish office lobby (take the stairs or the elevator and go through the Food Pantry, take a left through the double doors) or you may take the sidewalk next to the parish office by Vandenbroek Street.

 Want to be a part of something special at our parish?
-We are launching an initiative called Discipleship Small Groups beginning this Lent.
 We are joining 18 other parishes and the Missionary Discipleship Office from the Diocese of Green Bay in an effort to form and grow discipleship, including yours.

 * Monday Mornings – 9:30 am until 11 am (snacks provided)